-- An optional module or modules to the value of at least 30 credits to be chosen from the current list of modules for the MA in Classics. - An optional module or modules to the value of at least 30 credits which test knowledge of Greek or Latin in the original language, or one language-acquisition module. - An optional module or modules to the value of 30 credits to be chosen (subject to the approval of the Course Director) from a list of modules offered by the Department or by other London institutions as part of the Intercollegiate MA programmes in Ancient History, Classics, Classical Art and Archaeology, or Late Antique and Byzantine Studies. - Please note that not all modules run each year.
+- An optional module or modules to the value of 30 credits to be chosen from the current list of modules for the MA in Ancient History. - An optional module or modules to the value of 60 credits to be chosen (subject to the approval of the Course Director) from a list of modules offered by the Department or by other London institutions as part of the Intercollegiate MA programmes in Classics, Classical Art and Archaeology, or Late Antique and Byzantine Studies. - Please note that not all modules run each year.
 A full list of modules including optional courses for the current academic year can be obtained from the Department.